Underpriced rent of a dwelling: increase on renewal of lease

 The rent increase applies to the renewed contract.

-However, if the increase is greater than 10% of the initial rent, it applies by 1/3 annual to the renewed contract and at subsequent renewals.
+However, if the increase is greater than 10% of the initial rent, it applies by 1/3 annually to the renewed contract and on subsequent renewals.

 The judge was not seized before the end of the lease